Tree House Brewing Company: Founding and early years in Monson

-Tree House Brewing Co. was founded in Brimfield, MA in 2011 by Dean Rohan, Nate Lanier, Damien Goudreau, and Jonathan Weisbach.
+Tree House Brewing Co. was founded in Brimfield, Massachusetts, in 2011 by Dean Rohan, Nate Lanier, Damien Goudreau, and Jonathan Weisbach.
 The four founders had begun as homebrewers, making beer in Lanier's kitchen starting around 2008.
 Their initial commercial site was a small 2.7 acre farm, on the edge of which sat the tree house which inspired the brewery's name.
 The brewery's time in Brimfield proved productive, despite legal challenges from at least one citizen in Brimfield, as customers would come to visit, have their growlers filled, and return, passing along rave reviews on the way.

 In 2013, after the zoning dispute came to a head, Tree House moved to their site in Monson to Koran Farm, owned by the family of one of the founders.
 The brewery was operated in a somewhat cramped space in the farm's stand, with a retail store in a shed.
-In 2014, an expansion was planned in Monson, which expanded the breweries capacity six-fold, from an operation capable of producing about 150 gallons of beer at a time, to one capable of producing about 900 gallons of beer at a time, including a tap room which was able to pour draughts on site on occasion.
+In 2014, an expansion was planned in Monson, which expanded the breweries capacity six-fold, from an operation capable of producing about 150 gal of beer at a time, to one capable of producing about 900 gal of beer at a time, including a tap room which was able to pour draughts on site on occasion.
 During this time, Tree House claimed to be one of the only off-the-grid breweries in New England: "The beer is made with well water that is pumped right out of the ground on the property, and he said it is a key ingredient in the final product."
-The site in Monson has become the home of Tree House's barrel-aging program since their move to Charlton.